digitalcredentials/dcc-admin-dashboard/docs/GETTING_STARTED.md

 ## DCC Admin Dashboard Setup and Use

-This guide explains how to run a hosted instance from which you can issue verifiable credentials, including sending out email notifications to collect credentials into the Learner Credential Wallet.
+This guide explains how to run a hosted instance from which you can issue verifiable credentials, and:

+- upload credential data via CSV
+- add custom Verifiable Credential templates for issuance
+- add custom HTML templates for email notifications
+- send out email notifications to recipients including links using which they can collect credentials into the Learner Credential Wallet
+- manage credential status, including revocation

 This setup will typically from a half day to a day to set up.

 ### Requirements